Guerilla Toss: History

-Formation and early years (2012–2014)
+Formation and early years (2011–2014)

-Guerilla Toss’ members consider the band to have truly started when singer Kassie Carlson joined in 2012.
+In 2011, Andy Allen and Peter Negroponte formed an early instrumental version of Guerilla Toss that played a mix of free jazz and punk.
+Singer Kassie Carlson joined the band in 2012, replacing Allen.
 Carlson first met Guerilla Toss when her former hardcore band, Western Syndrome, performed with the group at a house show.
+Around this time is when Guerilla Toss' members consider the band to have truly started.

 Guerilla Toss toured extensively, nationally, and within Boston's DIY community by performing at many show houses such as Gay Gardens, where Carlson and Negroponte were both residents on separate occasions.
 Later that year Guerilla Toss released Jeffrey Johnson, through Feeding Tube Records.